 Energy levels inside a solid made up of n-number of atoms

 In general, If there are n-number of atoms, then there will be n discrete energy levels in each energy band.
 In such a system of n number of atoms, the molecular orbitals are called energy bands.
 Single 1s orbital and 2s orbital can fit 2 electrons each.
 Thus, the total number of electrons a 1s and 2s energy band can fit is 2n.
 A single 2p level can fit 6 electrons so 2p energy band can fit is 6n electron so on and so forth.

 Energy levels inside material of different states of matter

 If you have a single atom or if you have gas.
 In gas, atoms are apart/infinitely apart; we can assume them as single atoms.
 Here every atom has a discrete energy level, if electron wants to go from one level to another, it really has to jump as no continuous energy is available(It is similar to steps).

-Using this theory, we can understand how free electrons are generated and why certain material readily have free electron available making them a conductor and why some others don’t?
+Using this theory, we can understand how free electrons are generated and why certain material readily has free-electron available making them a conductor and why some others don’t?

 Stay tuned with BYJU’S for the latest updates.
 Also, register to “BYJU’S the learning app” to get unlimited physics interactive and engaging video lectures.